Enabling CLR Integration

 Creating User-Defined Types with the .NET Framework

-You can create new user-defined type.
+You can create a new user-defined type.

 Then use it in exactly the same way as the built-in SQL types such as the Int, NVarChar, or Decimal types.

-For example, you can create new type and use the type to define a column in a database table.
+For example, you can create a new type and use the type to define a column in a database table.

 To create a user-defined type with the .NET Framework